 Pronounced “Grow Vaunt,” the word means “big belly” in French.
 No one knows exactly why the French called them this.
 They were also known as the Ahe, A’aninin, Ahahnelin, A’ane, Haaninin, and Atsina.

-They were an Algonquian-speaking people who lived along the Red River valley in northern present-day Minnesota and in Manitoba, Canada.
-They called themselves A’aninin, the White Clay People and were closely associated with the ancestors of the Cheyenne.
+They were an Algonquian-speaking people who lived along the Red River valley in northern present-day Minnesota and Manitoba, Canada.
+They called themselves A’aninin, the White Clay People, and were closely associated with the ancestors of the Cheyenne.

-In the early 18th century, the large tribe split into two, forming the Gros Ventre and the Arapaho.
+In the early 18th century, the large tribe split, forming the Gros Ventre and the Arapaho.
 These, with the Cheyenne, migrated into Montana under pressure from the Ojibwe.
-After they migrated, the Arapaho moved southwards to the Wyoming and Colorado area., while the Cheyenne who migrated south into South Dakota and Colorado.
+After they migrated, the Arapaho moved southwards to the Wyoming and Colorado area, while the Cheyenne migrated south into South Dakota and Colorado.